Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structural_diff.md

 Visualizations of hotspot 31 in SARS-CoV-2 (left) and SARS-CoV (right).
 The coronavirus RBD is shown at the top in purple, and ACE2 is shown at the top in green.
 In SARS-CoV, hotspot 31 corresponds to a salt bridge (red), which is broken in SARS-CoV-2 to form a new hydrogen bond with Gln493 (blue)
 {: style="font-size: medium;"}

 The figure above shows how the salt bridge differs in the two viruses.
-In SARS-CoV, shown on the right, the two residues point towards each other because in the SARS-CoV RBM, Tyr442 (colored yellow) supports the salt bridge between Lys31 and Glu35 on ACE2.
+In SARS-CoV, shown on the right, the two residues point towards each other because in the RBM, Tyr442 (colored yellow) supports the salt bridge between Lys31 and Glu35 on ACE2.
 In SARS-CoV-2, shown on the left, the corresponding amino acid is the less bulky Leu455 (yellow), which provides less support to Lys31.
 This causes the salt bridge to break, so that Lys31 and Glu35 in ACE2 point in parallel toward Gln493 (colored blue) on the RBD, forming hydrogen bonds with the spike protein.[^Shang].

 ### Site 3: hotspot 353